diegomarquez/game-builder-examples/game-builder/README.md

 ###### TODO List:

-- website error anchors

-- Generator Templates to extend path renderer and bitmap-renderer
-- Make generator more flexible, be hable to send parent class and dependencies on creation

 - Remove grunt and bower from dependencies
-    - Examples
-    - Seed
-    - Generator
     - Add installation instructions in website

 - Try out all examples